25498 Corporal Arthur Lunnon, 3rd and 1/4th Battalions Northamptonshire Regiment

 Rolls of Honour photos: Jane Dickson, Michael Carver

 On demobilisation, Arthur returned to 8 Aldbury.
+However, by June 1921, he and Annie had moved to Summerleys, Edlesborough, by which time he was working as a Bricklayer for S. A. Bates, Builders in Edlesborough.
 His son Victor Jack Lunnon was born on 25th November 1921.

-The 1924 Electoral Register shows Arthur and Annie living at Summerleys, Edlesborough.
-In 1927 their address is recorded as “near the Green” Edlesborough and, in the 1939 Register, as 7 The Green, Edlesborough.
-Arthur continued to work as a Bricklayer and, in the 1939 Register, his 17 year old son Victor had the same trade.
+Arthur and Annie remained in Edlesborough but it is unclear whether they moved from Summerleys.
+The 1927 Electoral Register records their address as “near the Green” Edlesborough while the 1939 Register list it as 7 The Green, Edlesborough.
+Arthur continued to work as a Bricklayer and, in the 1939 Register, his 17-year-old son Victor is shown with the same trade.

 On 12th March 1948, 59 year old Arthur Lunnon of The Green, Edlesborough, died in Luton and Dunstable Hospital.
 His widow Annie lived until 1973.